 The Cellier Saint-Pierre, located right by the Troyes Cathedral, has been making this liqueur since 1840.
 When you stop by to pick up a bottle, be sure to ask if you can take a look at the cave downstairs.

 There are lots of great restaurants and cafés in Troyes.
 Our favorite meal was at Le Jardin.
-They offer a fixed-price dinner menu (appetizer, main course, and dessert) for 36 euros (about 43 USD).
+They offer a fixed-price dinner menu (appetizer, main course, and dessert) for 45 euros.
+The lunch menu is around 25 euros.
 The food and the service were impeccable.
-If you think of it, call ahead to make a reservation so you can get a spot in the cute garden courtyard.
+If you think of it, call ahead to make a reservation so that you can get a spot in the cute garden courtyard.